Dismantling plant Emsland

 Approximately 3.5 million households were supplied with electricity from the Emsland nuclear power plant per year.
 Using nuclear power meant that approximately 10 million tonnes less CO2 were released into the atmosphere.
 About 350 RWE employees worked on the site while the power plant was operational.
 The Lingen site has been operating its own vocational training workshop for over 40 years.
 Since 2021 it has been run by the Emsland gas-fired power plant.
 In this way RWE will continue to provide interesting and varied training opportunities for young people from the region going forward.

-After the Emsland nuclear power plant was shut down in April 2023, it entered its post-operational phase.
-Once a decommissioning and dismantling licence is granted by the Ministry for the Environment of Lower Saxony, the Emsland nuclear power plant will be dismantled.
+In September 2024, RWE received the decommissioning and dismantling permit under nuclear law from the Lower Saxony Ministry for the Environment.
 Dismantling the plant will take approximately 15 years.
 Accordingly, the company expects the plant to be free of any traces of radioactivity and thus to be released from the Atomic Energy Act by 2037.
 Remaining buildings will then be demolished conventionally.
 During the dismantling process, the safety of humans, nature and the environment continue to always be RWE’s top priority.

 From securely sealing to dismantling the plant